videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/upload-fetch-temporary-file.md

 ### `uploadBase64File()`

-- By using `uploadBase64File()` function of `useFile` hook, you can upload your file to Videosdk's Temporary storage.
+- By using the `uploadBase64File()` function of the `useFile` hook, you can upload your file to Videosdk's Temporary storage.

 - The `uploadBase64File()` function only works with `base64`.
 Therefore, it is necessary to convert your file into `base64` format.